 You don't have to have a copyright notice (©) but there are really good reasons why you may want to.
 Read here to find out what those reasons are and what you need to include in your notice.

 On May 25, 2018, the General Data Protection Regulation (GDPR) went into effect.
 We breakdown what it is, and why it may affect you, even if you are US-based.
 We'll also share some tips on how to be compliant.

-In answer to a question in TheLawTog Facebook group, Scott Wyden Kivowitz from Imagely wrote this article explaining why bounce rate may not be the metric we need to be looking at.
+In answer to a question in TheLawTog Facebook group, Scott Wyden Kivowitz with Imagely wrote this article explaining why bounce rate may not be the metric we need to be looking at.
 He goes on to give us ideas of what we need to be paying attention to that will help us the most.

 We LOVE music!
-Music has a way of putting ideas and emotions into words that we can’t.
+Music has a way of putting ideas and emotions into words that we can't.
 No wonder we want to put music to our slideshows!
-BUT…there’s always a but, isn’t there?
+BUT...there's always a but, isn't there?
 There are things we need to consider before we slap the latest Taylor Swift song on our video.
 Just as we want to protect the copyright of our photos, music artists also want to protect theirs.
-This article will go over when you can and cannot use the music you want, and also links to another article that gives you a resource list to find music that is ok to use.
+This article will go over when you can and cannot use the music you want, and also links to another article that gives you a resource list to find music that is okay to use.

 Have you finally been convinced why a website is important for your business?
 Now, let us explain why a blog can make that website even better!
 There are plenty of excuses we use to rationalize not having one.
 Rachel takes a few of the most common ones and debunks them, one by one.
 She doesn't leave you hanging though...she gives you plenty of tips to help you out!

 So, now that you have some new tools in your belt, go claim your little piece of the web!